tetrateio/training/modules/security/rbac/README.md

 Note that it means that you have to enforce mTLS between your apps for Authorization Policies to work.

 ## Setup a deny-all policy
+First, let's start by locking down our application:
 ```yaml
 kubectl apply -n hipstershopv1v2 -f - <<EOF
 apiVersion: security.istio.io/v1beta1